Fluffernuttersandwich/Smorgasbord/MOD_NOTES.md

 B. IDC Core and Nomad mod suite.

-I really wish I could get this mod to work since now biome progression is an important part of game version 2.x.
+I really wish I could get this mod to work...
-However, there are multiple compatibility issues with other mods on the ModList.

 The Nomad doesn't have full functionality in multiplayer.